brittanyrobarge/running-fridge-better-catch-it/journals/Brittany.md

 ## MAR 21, 2024
 Today, I worked on:
-*finished the  protein/produce pages with the add, create and update attached to them *the pages should mostly all be complete and functional with the rest of the project. user is able to login and see their items, able to update, add and delate for each category
+*finished the  protein/produce pages with the add, create and update attached to them *the pages should mostly all be complete and functional with the rest of the project. user is able to login and see their items, able to update, add and delete for each category
 ## MAR 20, 2024
 Today, I worked on:
 *started the profile page- user is able to see their account and potentially edit and update their info